MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/create-groups/manage-groups.md

 # Manage an Office 365 group in the Microsoft 365 admin center

 After you have [created an Office 365 group](create-groups.md) and added group members, you can configure your group.
-You can edit the group name, description, or email aliases, manage owners or members, specify whether external senders can email the group and whether to send copies of group conversations to members.
+You can edit the group name or description, manage owners or members, and specify whether external senders can email the group and whether to send copies of group conversations to members.

 ## Edit a group name